mvdicesare/CloudKitJournal-1/README.md

 * Add a UIButton beneath the body text view and add an IBAction called `clearButtonTapped(sender:)` to the class file that clears the text in the `titleTextField` and `bodyTextView`
 * Add a `UIBarButtonItem` to the `UINavigationBar` as a `Save` System Item and add an IBAction to the class file called `saveButtonTapped(sender:)`
 *(You may need to add a segue from* `EntryListTableViewController` *to see a UINavigationBar on the detail view, and a UINavigationItem to add the UIBarButtonItem to the UINavigationBar)*
-* In the `saveButtonTapped(sender:)` action guard against the title and body being empty or nil, then call the `addEntryWith(title:body:compltion)` using the shared instance of the `EntryController`
+* In the `saveButtonTapped(sender:)` action, guard against the title and body being empty or nil, then call the `addEntryWith(title:body:completion)` using the shared instance of the `EntryController`
-* In the completion of  `addEntryWith(title:body:compltion)`  use the current ViewController `navigationController` property to call `popViewController(animated)`  **Make sure you are on the main thread when you call** `popViewController(animated)` . *Without completing the Black Diamonds for each part, our program will have a bug.
+* In the completion of  `addEntryWith(title:body:completion)`  use the current ViewController `navigationController` property to call `popViewController(animated)`  **Make sure you are on the main thread when you call** `popViewController(animated)` . *Without completing the Black Diamonds for each part, our program will have a bug.
 When a user goes to edit an entry, the entry will duplicate saving a new edited version but also maintaining the old version, locally and in CloudKit.*
 * Add an `updateViews()` function that checks if the optional `entry` property holds an entry.
 If it does, implement the function to update all view elements that reflect details about the model object `entry` (in this case, the titleTextField and bodyTextView)
 * Place a `didSet` on the `entry` property which calls `loadViewIfNeeded`  then `updateViews` anytime the entry is set.
 * You may also notice, after we save an entry, it doesn’t immediately show up in our `tableView` as we pop back to the `EntryListTableViewController`.
 Fix this by calling `tableView.reloadData()` in the `viewWillAppear` function on the `EntryListTableViewController`